How Much More Is Car Insurance for a Sports Car?

 What Do Insurance Companies Consider to Be Sports Cars?

 Car enthusiasts and connoisseurs appreciate the expertise and craft that go into making sports cars.
-But anyone can get behind the wheel of these thrilling and potentially dangerous vehicles.
-Those dangers have financial implications, so insurance companies tend to charge increased premiums.
+But because anyone with a driver’s license can get behind the wheel of these thrilling and potentially dangerous vehicles, insurance companies tend to charge higher premiums.
 Still, it’s possible to find affordable car insurance for many sports models.

 What Coverage Do You Need for a Performance Car?